Episode 460: How to get a sponsor for your podcast, with Stephen Woessner.

 Subscribe to Onward Nation!

-Good Morning Onward Nation – I’m Stephen Woessner and welcome to Episode 460 – this week’s solocast where I will share the specific step-by-step recipe for how to get a sponsor for your podcast, a lesson that I learned directly from one of today’s leading authorities on the topic of sponsorships.
+Good Morning Onward Nation – I’m Stephen Woessner and welcome to Episode 460 – this week’s solocast where I will share the specific step-by-step recipe for how to get a sponsor for your podcast, a lesson that I learned directly from one of today’s leading authorities on the topic of podcast sponsorships.
 Her name is Linda Hollander, and she is off-the-charts amazing.
-I’m telling you – the lesson in this solocast is going to help you monetize your podcast in new ways – or – if you already have sponsors – it may give you some new insights so you can sell your sponsorships upwards of $100,000 per year.
+I’m telling you – the lesson in this solocast is going to help you monetize your content in new ways – or – if you already have sponsors – it may give you some new insights on how to sell a podcast sponsorship upwards of $100,000 per year.

 Thank you for being here – thank you for all of your support – thank you for all of your daily encouragement – thank you for all of the wonderful emails sharing what you like about the show – and just as important – sharing how my team and I can get better – how we can deliver even more value to you and your teammates.